PagerDuty/security-training/docs/for_everyone_part_ii/index.md

 and deeply relevant questions such as,

-> What is your business continuity plan in the even of a global pandemic?
+> What is your business continuity plan in the event of a global pandemic?

 Not joking by the way, those are genuine questions we get on these vendor security questionnaires from customers.
 A global pandemic?
 Really?!
 I'm going to be home and hiding.
 Or I'll work remote that day.